JCataclisma/jcLifting_liberty/README.md

 ....
 You will find a new action appearing in the left/board side of inner hangar gate, at the panel where we usually add the gate switch, written in purple "Engage USS Liberty Permanent Modules": click it, and it will activate the whole pack.

+NOTE: even if you decide to copy/paste the ship and marker from provided mission.sqm, you MUST adjust the ship's height to "60.06"!

 ...........
 Below is the suggested file-tree your mission folder must have to make sure this stuff will work: